 Andy Warhol’s Silver Clouds create an immersive experience born out of the iconic Pop artist’s interest in innovation and experimentation.
 Warhol collaborated with Bell Labs engineer Billy Klüver to transform the then-new material Scotchpak into an enlivened and interactive work of art.
 First shown in April 1966 at the Leo Castelli Gallery in New York City, these air- and helium-filled balloons float like pillows through a space which, combined with their metallic surface, garnered the name Silver Clouds.
 The clouds notably became part of the design and choreography of Merce Cunningham’s RainForest, which premiered in 1968.
-Like the dancers in Cunningham’s work, visitors are encouraged to gently interact with the clouds and be inspired by their movement.

 Groups of at least 10 students or adults are invited to schedule a tour of the Museum’s Collection or special exhibitions.
 Our inquiry-based group visits, led by volunteer docents or Museum staff, challenge visitors to hone their observation skills.